 Hemoglobin is also found outside the red blood cells and progenitor lines that produce them.
-Other hemoglobin-containing cells include the A9 dopaminergic neuron, macrophages, alveolar cells, and mesangial cells of the kidneys of the substancia nigra.
-The role of hemoglobin in these tissues is as an antioxidant and a regulator of iron metabolism rather than oxygen transport.
+Other hemoglobin-containing cells include the A9 dopaminergic neuron, macrophages, alveolar cells, and mesangial cells of the kidneys of the substantial nigra.
+The role of hemoglobin in these tissues is an antioxidant and a regulator of iron metabolism rather than oxygen transport.

 Hemoglobin | History of research

-The oxygen-carrying protein hemoglobin was discovered by Hunfield in 1840.
+The oxygen-carrying protein hemoglobin was discovered by Henfield in 1840.
 In 1851 Otto Funk published a series of articles in which he slowed down the hemoglobin crystals by evaporating the solution with a protein solution after diluting the red blood cells with the help of solutions such as pure water, alcohol, or ether.
 Told about growing.